 Dates: Oct 28 – Nov 3, 2019

-During this workshop you will get the opportunity to find out more about, and to photograph the wider aspects of what makes this beautiful island a sustainable and thriving community.
-Naturally, there will also be plenty of opportunity to photograph the world-class scenery world-class scenery.
-Local experts will join us during the week, including the acclaimed local photographer and musician John Maher known for his images of dilapidated buildings on the island.
+During this workshop, you will get the opportunity to find out more about, and photograph the wider aspects of what makes this beautiful island a sustainable and thriving community, as well the world-class scenery.
+Local experts will join us during the week, including the acclaimed local photographer and musician John Maher (known for his images of dilapidated buildings on the island).

-You will have a choice of subject material and landscapes to photograph, contributing to a small book we will create together based on the workshop, A Picture of Harris.
+You will have a choice of subject material and landscapes to photograph, to contribute to a small book based on the workshop, A Picture of Harris.

 We will be based in the Hebrides Hotel in Tarbert, with a room housing work-stations and printer(s).
-The workshop price is based on collection from Inverness and includes travel from Inverness to the island.
+The workshop price is based on collection from Inverness and includes travel from Inverness and the ferry from Ullapool to Stornoway.